the-grid/ed/README.md

   })
 ```

-* You can only set `ed.content` once, after which ed has responsibility for the content.
+* You can only call `ed.setContent()` with full content once (or as constructor `initialContent` option).
+  * Future calls will only update placeholder blocks.
   * If you need to load new content in, you must make a `new Ed`.
-* Getting `ed.content` takes some processing and should not be done on every change.
+* `ed.getContent()` takes some processing and should not be done on every change.

 Demo: [./demo/demo.js](./demo/demo.js)